csula-students/cs4660-fall-2017-btmnAmbrosio/notes/search-algorithm.md

 ```

 To continue the example, we will be finding a path in the rectangular grid later.
-You will be coding a path finding algorithm at the end of class :D!
+You will be coding a path finding algorithm at the end of class :D

 ### Infrastructure for search algorithm

 Search algorithms require a data structure to keep track of the search tree that
 is being constructed.
-For each node n of the tree, we have a structure that contains
+For each node `n` of the tree, we have a structure that contains
 four components:

 * n.state: the state in the state space to which the node corresponds